plotly/plotly.github.io/_posts/fundamentals/2015-08-13-how-sharing-works-in-plotly.md

  - Changing a folder from private to public changes the status of all files and folders to public.

  - Changing a folder from public to private changes the status of the contents to private.
 Users on the [free plan](https://plot.ly/plans) are permitted to keep one plot private.
-All Plotly users do, however, enjoy unlimited private folders and grids.
+All Plotly users do, however, enjoy unlimited private grids.

  - Moving a private item to a public folder will make that item public for the time it's in that folder, and the **Sharing** icon will be greyed-out.
 Moving a public item to a private folder will NOT make that item private.